JeongSeopSong/JeongSeopSong.github.io/index.md

     <meta name="baidu-site-verification" content="code-7MOMoWqbbY" />
   </head>

-## <center> Yinghao Pan (潘颖豪) </center>
+## <center> Jeongseop Song (송정섭) </center>

 ### Bio
-<font size="4">I am a fifth-year Ph.D. candidate from the Business School at the National University of Singapore.
-My research fields include public economics, household finance and Chinese economy.
-Prior to the graduate school, I obtained bachelor&rsquo;s degree in management and double degree in economics from Renmin University of China.<br>
+<font size="4">I am a PhD job market candidate in the Business School at the National University of Singapore.
+My research interests focuses on real estate finance and economics, geography of finance, and investments.
+Prior to joining the PhD program, I obtained bachelor&rsquo;s degree in real estate from Konkuk University in Republic of Korea.<br>
 	<br>
-I am on the 2021-2022 academic job market and available for virtual interviews.</font>
+I am available for virtual interviews on the 2021-2022 job market.</font>

 <br>